dkhalanskyjb/journal/Datetime/FormattingWiki/design_meetings/01_general_api_shape.md

   `Format<*>` may be confusing entry points that are required with this approach if there are other, better-typed entry points.
 * Shuffling maps may have a bit more overhead.
+* `Format<LocalDate>.parseUnresolved` and `Format<LocalDateTime>.parseUnresolved`
+  would behave exactly the same way for a format like `yyyy-MM-dd`, making the type bound meaningless for that case and muddying its role.
+  `Format<ValueBag>.parse` cleanly links the output to the type boundary.
+* If we decide to add `find` and `findAll`, we may also want to add `findUnresolved` and `findAllUnresolved`, whereas with `ValueBag`, they will be available automatically, and with clear behavior.
+* `DateTimePeriod`’s fields don’t fit with the `DateTimeFields` at all, and neither does it make sense for `Format.build` to be able to produce formats for both.
+This probably means that `DateTimePeriod` will have to get its own separate `PeriodFormat` class with the exact same behavior, as `parseUnresolved` with the given signature will just not work.
+    * Though we could parameterize `Format` also with the type of the fields it works with, the complexity seems to big for such an edge case.
+* Forces us to preemptively decide the semantics of the fields.
 * No putting a breakpoint on field access or assignment with these things.

+> **Resolution**: introducing fields without a clear need for them bloats the
+> API surface more than `ValueBag` ever would.
+In any case, `ValueBag` could
+> implement the `Map` instance if the fields are eventually introduced, serving
+> as an optimized implementation of a datetime field container.
+Its methods
+> could be deprecated later.
+If we go the `Map` route immediately, the migration
+> path to `ValueBag` is not nearly as straightforward.